solspace/craft-express-forms/README.md

 # Solspace Express Forms plugin for Craft CMS 4.x

-Express Forms is an intuitive and lightweight form builder that gets the job done but doesn’t get in your way.
+Express Forms is an intuitive and lightweight form builder that gets the job done but doesn't get in your way.

 ![Screenshot](packages/plugin/src/icon.svg)